On the rate and on the gravitational wave emission of short and long GRBs: GW energy spectrum

 During the inspiral regime the system evolves describing quasi-circular orbits and it is well described by the traditional point-like quadrupole approximation \citep{1963PhRv..131..435P,1964PhRv..136.1224P,1974bhgw.book.....R,1975ctf..book.....L}.
 The GW frequency is twice the orbital frequency ($f_s= 2 f_{\rm orb}$) and grows monotonically.
 The energy spectrum during the inspiral regime is:

 where $M_c = \mu^{3/5} M^{2/5}=\nu^{3/5} M$ is the called \emph{chirp mass}, $M=m_1+m_2$ is the total binary mass, $\mu=m_1 m_2/M$ is the reduced mass, and $\nu \equiv \mu/M$ is the symmetric mass-ratio parameter.
 A symmetric binary ($m_1=m_2$) corresponds to $\nu=1/4$ and the test-particle limit is $\nu \to 0$.
-The total energy emitted during this regime can be estimated as the binding energy of the binary at the last circular orbit (LCO).
-For a test-particle in the Schwarzschild background, the LCO is located at $r_{\rm LCO}=6 G M/c^2$ and the binding energy is:
+The total energy emitted during this regime can be estimated as the difference of the energy of the binary between infinity and the one at the last circular orbit (LCO).
+For a test-particle in the Schwarzschild background the LCO is located at $r_{\rm LCO}=6 G M/c^2$, its energy is $\sqrt{8/9} \mu c^2$, then: